 The Fear Project

 Who among us has not been paralyzed by fear?
-In his new book, THE FEAR PROJECT: What Our Most Primal Emotion Taught Me About Survival, Success, Surfing…and Love (January 8, 2013; ISBN —; Hardcover; $24.99), award-winning journalist and surfer Jaimal Yogis sets out to better understand fear – why does it so often dominate our lives, what makes it tick, and is there even a way to use it to our advantage?
+In his new book, THE FEAR PROJECT, award-winning journalist and surfer Jaimal Yogis sets out to better understand fear – why does it so often dominate our lives, what makes it tick, and is there even a way to use it to our advantage?
 In the process, he plunges his readers into great white shark-infested waters and brings them along to surf a deadly 40+ foot waves in the dead of winter.
 He takes his readers to some of the leading neuroscience labs and gives them access to conversations with some of the world’s best extreme athletes and psychologists.
 In this entertaining, often laugh-out-loud narrative, Yogis also treats himself like a guinea pig for all of his research, pushing his own fears repeatedly to the limits—in his sport, in his life, and in love.
 Ultimately, Yogis shares with his readers the best strategies to emerge triumphant from even the most paralyzing of fears.

 “Yogis relates scientific research as naturally as a conversation with a friend.”
 Kirkus Reviews

 “A scientific inquiry into the depths of dread and one man’s struggle to understand and overcome…a kicking, great read.”
 Forbes.com

 “Unflinchingly honest and definitely big-balled.
 If Jaimal Yogis’ deep dive into fear doesn’t make you want to go out and push your limits—well, you’re probably already dead.”
 Steven Kotler, author of West of Jesus and The Rise of Superman